 The largest of the Balearic Islands (which are also home to Ibiza and Menorca) Majorca has rapidly become a thriving holiday destination.
-Renowned for pretty villages, gorgeous beaches, a vibrant nightlife and a cultural capital, this is one location which offers a little something for everyone.
+Renowned for pretty villages, gorgeous beaches, a vibrant nightlife and a capital buzzing with culture, this is one location which offers a little something for everyone.
 The majority of Majorca's tourists spend their time enjoying the beaches and partying the night away come evening.
 However, travellers are beginning to visit for other reasons and opting to hire a car in Majorca so that they can explore the hidden villages and beaches on this diverse island.

 Travel to Majorca

 The most popular time for visiting is during the summer months and subsequently hotels in Majorca and meals out can be more expensive.
 However there are some deals available if you plan ahead, or you could opt to visit in the quieter months.
 If you do decide to visit out of season, it's a great idea to arrange car hire in Majorca so that you can fully explore the island and discover its secluded beaches.